MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/integration.md

 ### Valet Key pattern

-Occasionally you might need to provide a tenant, or another third party, with direct access to Azure Storage, Azure Cosmos DB, or another supported data source.
+Occasionally a tenant might need direct access to a data source such as Azure Storage or Azure Cosmos DB.
 Consider following the [Valet Key pattern](../../../patterns/valet-key.yml) to securely share data and restrict access to the data store.

 For example, you could use this approach when batch exporting a large data file.
 After you've generated the export file, you can save it to a blob container in Azure Storage, and then generate a time-bound, read-only shared access signature.
 This signature can be provided to the tenant along with the blob URL.
 The tenant can then download the file from Azure Storage until the signature's expiry.

 Similarly, you can generate a shared access signature with permissions to write to a specific blob.
-When you provide this to a tenant, they can write their data to the blob.
+When you provide a shared access signature to a tenant, they can write their data to the blob.
 By using Event Grid integration for Azure Storage, your application can then be notified to process and import the data file.

 ### Webhooks